What is Plasma Cutting

 The good news is that there are many cost-effective plasma cutters out there.

-But with the so many options out there, it can be hard choosing a cheap plasma cutter.
+But with the so many options out there, it can be hard choosing a reasonably priced, useful plasma cutter.

 To help you make the right choice, we have created a review of the best plasma cutter under 500.